 by USDA and others.

 Meetings of the IACUC are generally held monthly to review new and continuing

 research proposals involving animals.
-When animal research involves
+When animal research involves administration of hazardous chemicals,

 Biosafety Committee (IBC) or the Radiation Safety Committee (RSC) to provide